 As you might imagine, NASA takes tons of precautions and engages in a lot of research before launching anything.
-However, the organization failed, in this instance, to make sure its measurements were consistent across the board—either exclusively using the imperial system or the metric system.
+However, the organization failed, in this instance, to make sure its measurements were consistent across the board by using the imperial system or the metric system exclusively

 Because NASA didn’t have a process in place to convert all of the measurements to the same type of system (or that process failed), the organization lost the $193 million satellite, as well as the countless man-hours that went into its creation.
 Talk about an epic process failure.